DylanMashini/over-under-notebook/06 - Building the Chassis.md

 ![](images/Wheel.jpeg)

-This made it significantly easier, and the number of spacers shown fits perfectly.
+This made it significantly easier, and the number of spacers shown fit perfectly.
 Now, I just have to repeat the installation process three more times.